BBVA/sessionclassification/README.md

 Once, you are given the path where the session to be analyzed is located, the function that reads the file is called and it is passed to the class **SessionClassification** and the results are saved in the list *y_pred* to contrast them with those expected in order to measure the effectiveness of the algorithm.
 This list will have one element per session.

-To give a result per session, multiply the list with the predictions and the list of the sizes of the packages that belong to a session.
+To give a result per session, multiply the list with the predictions and the list of the sizes of the packets that belong to a session.
 This is done because there are cases in which a session is not encrypted from the beginning.
-For example, an encrypted TCP session may have a pre-negotiation phase that will not be.
+For example, an encrypted TCP session may have a pre-negotiation stage that will not be.
 However, that session should be classified as encrypted.
-Normally, negotiation packages are smaller than encrypted data, so size acts as a weight that models encryption in a session.
+Normally, negotiation packets are smaller than encrypted data, so size acts as a weight that models encryption in a session.

-## Data used for the test phase
+## Data used for the test stage
 The PCAPS used for the test come from the latter part of PCAP sample traffic and traffic buildings captured during the Dementors from Hogwarts' platform.

 # Results

-Although there are false positives and false negatives when classifying the packages, these errors occur when the packages are very small, so these errors are corrected when a session is taken into account as a whole.
+Although there are false positives and false negatives when classifying the packets, these errors occur when the packets are very small, so these errors are corrected when a session is taken into account as a whole.

 ## Model metrics
 ### Confusion Matrix